mattiasoldani/anaKrys/README.md

 ```
 Note: the latter requires  [Git](https://git-scm.com/) installed on your machine.

-#### **HOW TO SET THE ([ANACONDA](https://www.anaconda.com/)) ENVIRONMENT UP**
+#### **HOW TO SET THE (ANACONDA) ENVIRONMENT UP**

-The environment.yml file contains all the necessary information on the Anaconda environment setup, which can be automatically installed (with the only prerequisite that Anaconda itself is installed &mdash; check [here](https://docs.anaconda.com/anaconda/install/) for details) via
+The environment.yml file contains all the necessary information on the Anaconda environment setup, which can be automatically installed (with the only prerequisite that Anaconda itself is installed) via
 ```shell
 conda update conda
 conda env create -f environment.yml